42MajorSpellingMistakes/firefox-custom-icons/README.md

 # some other text
 hey you no longer need to resize that one image :+1: (happy = this does support emotes)<br>
 i may even learn web formating doing this<br>
-finally a good use for my free time
+finally a good use for my free time<br>
+i'm going to set those on my school's PCs<br>
+they can count on that<br>

-# made by one dude who last touched CSS like two years ago for some ass competition that he failed miserably
+# made by one dude who last (and first) touched CSS like two years ago for some ass competition that he failed miserably
 man i hate my country<br>
 you can message me on my dc if you find something new/undone (there is): 42majorspellingmistakes<br><br><br>